 .\xrt-smi configure --pmode turbo

-Check the Lemonade Server logs via the tray icon.
+Check the Lemonade Server logs via the App (all supported OSes) or tray icon (Windows only).
 Common issues include model compatibility or outdated versions.

 Open a feature request on GitHub.
 We’re actively shaping the roadmap based on user feedback.